akurczyk/yeelight_cli/README.md

 # 💡 🌈 Xiaomi Yeelight control tool written in Go

-This is a simple tool which allow you to set colors on your Xiaomi Yeelight light bulbs in LAN network. **It requires you to enable LAN Control in Yeelight settings.**
+This is a simple tool which allow you to set colors on your Xiaomi Yeelight light bulbs in LAN network.

+Now the tool implements two methods of light bulbs discovery in local network - active and passive one.
+The active one works by sending a discovery UDP/SSDP datagram to 239.255.255.250 multicast group and collecting light bulbs responses.
+The passive one subscribes to the 239.255.255.250 multicast group and collects periodic advertisements of light bulbs.

+**This tool requires you to enable LAN Control in Yeelight settings.**

 To enable LAN Control and get the IP address:
 ---------------------------------------------